 While lead is no longer used as a building material, it was common practice to employ it decades ago, and some communities still have lead pipe infrastructure.
 Replacing these pipes eliminates potentially harmful health effects of lead, such as increased blood pressure and reduced kidney function.

-- You Have Yellow or Brown Water
+- Do you Have Yellow or Brown Water?

 Water discoloration implies your pipes have rust or other sedimentary buildup you should address immediately.
 You cannot treat this issue with chemicals or a quick brush job, as it is a sign of pipe deterioration.
 The only way to solve the problem is with a complete replacement.
 The water may also taste or smell bad, which is another sign you should replace your system.